nu11secur1ty/XSSight/README.md

 # XSSight

-XSSight is an XSS Scanner and Payload Injector.
+XSSight is an XSS Scanner and Payload Injector for uncecuring hosts "http".

 ## Usages